finlaydevelopment/About-Me/README.md

 # 👋 Hi, I’m @finlaydevelopment
 🚀 I’m Matthew, a web developer passionate about building fast, responsive, and dynamic websites using modern JavaScript frameworks.

-💻 I specialize in the **MERN Stack** and **Next.js**, leveraging these technologies to create full-stack applications with a seamless user experience.
+💻 I am currently specializing in the **MERN Stack** and **Next.js**, leveraging these technologies to create full-stack applications with a seamless user experience.

 🌐 Check out my portfolio: [finlaydev.com](https://www.finlaydev.com/)